-The PamFax API is completely free for developers.
-Deploy fax services easily and at no cost.
+Free PamFax APIThe PamFax API is completely free for developers.
+Deploy fax services easily and at no cost

 Getting started with the PamFax API